mrocklin/thesis/pattern.md

 Projects within this thesis leverage mathematics and computational knowledge to generate efficient programs.
 The mathematics involved is often voluminous and known only to a small community of experts.
 These experts may not be capable of formally describing their expertise in general purpose code within a code generation system.
 Additionally, any work integrated into a particular system is unlikely to be transferrable to future work.

 To expand the pool of potential developers and to increase the reusability of their work we focus on declarative methods that enable the formal definition of expertise in a way that is both familiar to mathematical users and also not connected to any particular implementation.
-In particular we use pattern matching and term rewrite systems to declare a set of rewrite rules.
-These mimic the style of expression common within mathematics and separate the formal definition of patterns from the particular implementation of their application.
+In particular implement expertise as a collection of mathematical patterns and use pattern matching and term rewrite systems to declare a set of transformations.
+The patterns mimic the style of expression common within mathematics and separate the formal definition of expertise from the particular implementation of application.

+### Background

+*Include this?*

+Basic Pattern matching in programming languages, unification, etc....
+To a certain extent all of this section is just background.

 ### Term Matching